not-quite-vacation/blog/blog/content/post/tongariro-new-zealand/index.md

 ![dolphins](images/shark.jpg)

 It was surreal.
 Seeing these beautiful creatures swimming close by.
 Spellbinding.
 Then I got a bit scared, since I realized I don't know anything about dolphins.
-Will they charge at me by accident or thought I was a fish and bite me?
+Will they charge at me by accident or think I am a fish and bite me?
 Or maybe they are sharks… plus they seem to be like mermaids seducing us further and further away from shore.
 I am not very good at swimming in big waves.
-So I swam back and are finally ready to dug my cool puddle.
+So I swam back and was finally ready to dig my cool puddle.

-It was the best hot water beach I ever visited.
+It was the best hot water beach I have ever visited.